Planet Hunting & Astrophysics

 Super Giant Stars

 The largest stars we see in the night sky are super giants.
 A Super Giants' mass can be hundreds to thousands of times the mass of the sun.
 Unlike our own sun, super giants are not relatively stable, they consume fuel at much higher rates with fuel supplies lasting only a few million years.
-Super giants light the skies spectacularly.
+Super giants light the skies spectacularly, but will burn fast and die young.

 Red Super Giant V838 Moncerotis